tbarbette/fastclick/conf/pktgen/README.md

 Suffix
 ------
 - -dual     : Bidirectionnal test
+- -mt       : Multi-threaded test
 - -loop     : Repeat a test in loop changing the given packet size.
 Usefull to make a graph as in the FastClick paper (packet size vs throughput)
+- -playcap  : Instead of UDP, uses a PCAP file
+- -replaycap: Use a PCAP file pre-loaded in memory